alexbezu/vacancies/README.md

     -   `storage`: Provides an interface for URL storage and its implementations.
     -   `webhook`: Provides an interface for sending notifications and its implementations.
 -   `pkg`: Contains packages that can be shared with other applications.
-    -   `firebase`: A client for interacting with Firebase.
+    -   `bot`: A client for interacting with messengers.

 ## Getting Started